Want to profit from rising sectors? But worried that the markets could suddenly tank?

-- Protect your capital - actively avoiding the big downturns that destroy your wealth,
+- Protect your capital, avoiding the big downturns that destroy your wealth, and

-- Significantly beat the returns of the FTSE 100, and
+- Beat the returns from the FTSE 100

 “It's easy to understand and lets you know the sectors which

 are doing well at present.
 I'm up 25% in 18 months… It's worth every penny.”
 David Moody

 Sometimes it’s your worst mistakes that put you on the right path.